UnkwUsr/matterbridge-simplex/README.md

   master branch, which have fixes for api endpoint)
   * UPD: can download latest version from maintained (not by me) [fork](https://github.com/bibanon/matterbridge/releases) or just use docker
+* **bonus feature:** you can mark messages so that they can be read only from simplex chat side.
+For it you need to send message in simplex chat that starts with `/hide`.
+Example: `/hide this message will be replaced on all other platforms with informational message about that message is hidden and can be read only via simplex chat`

 ## Usage